CryptoGnome/Tradingview-Webhook-Bot/README.md

 ``git push heroku master``

-***Anytime you need to make a change to the code or the API keys, you can push a new build heroku:***
+***Anytime you need to make a change to the code or the API keys, you can push a new build to Heroku:***

 ``git add .``